zeniamazhar/zeniamazhar/README.md

 # 🌸 Hello there!
-👩‍💻 I'm a BIO/CS double major student at Sabanci University<br>✨ Interests: Software engineering, data analysis, bioengineering and genetics<br>📚 Currently learning about app development using Flutter + Machine Learning concepts using TensorFlow.
+👩‍💻 I'm a BIO/CS double major student at Sabanci University<br>✨ Interests: Software engineering, data analysis, bioengineering and genetics<br>📚 Currently learning about app development using Flutter + Machine Learning concepts using TensorFlow and Pytorch.

 ## 🌐 Socials: